core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * OSCORE endpoint: a source/destination OSCORE endpoint.
 An OSCORE endpoint is not necessarily also an application endpoint with respect to a certain message.

 * Proxy-related options: either of the following (set of) CoAP options used for proxying a CoAP request.
+These CoAP options are defined in {{RFC7252}} and {{I-D.ietf-core-href}}.

-   - The Proxy-Uri Option.
-This is relevant when using a forward-proxy.
+   - The Proxy-Uri Option or the Proxy-Cri Option.
+These are relevant when using a forward-proxy.

-   - The set of CoAP options comprising the Proxy-Scheme Option together with any of the Uri-* Options.
+   - The set of CoAP options comprising the Proxy-Scheme Option or the Proxy-Scheme-Number Option, together with any of the Uri-* Options.
 This is relevant when using a forward-proxy.

-   - One or more Uri-Path Options, when used not together with the Proxy-Scheme Option.
+   - One or more Uri-Path Options, when used not together with the Proxy-Scheme Option or the Proxy-Scheme-Number Option.
 This is relevant when using a reverse-proxy.

 * OSCORE-in-OSCORE: the process by which a message protected with (Group) OSCORE is further protected with (Group) OSCORE.
 This means that, if such a process is used, a successful decryption/verification of an OSCORE-protected message might yield an OSCORE-protected message.